maetl/overprint/README.md

-= Overprint
+# Overprint

-Terminal emulator using HTML Canvas.
+A toolkit for rendering ASCII tilemaps with HTML canvas.